1. Inflation slows, room for lower interest rates

 5. Creativity remains crucial for successful dealmaking

-6. Slight recovery of fundraising market, especially for established names
+6. Slight recovery of fundraising market

-7. Further 'democratisation' of private markets asset class
+7. Further democratisation of private markets

 8. Increased supply of co-investments